How To: Backpacking In Autumn

 So I suggested a backpack trek to one of my secret getaway spots.
 Rich and Marilyn jumped at the idea; Suzanne was not so eager.
 She appeared to have two major concerns: being cold or uncomfortable sleeping on the ground and, uh, bathroom facilities . . .
 Outhouses were definitely out.

-We solved the first problem with my Sherpa zero-degree Down sleeping bag—overkill, perhaps, for a 35-degree night, but it took away any worries about being cold.
-Beneath it, we put a thick Therm-A-Rest mattress.
+We solved the first problem with zero degree Down sleeping bag—overkill, perhaps, for a 35-degree night, but it took away any worries about being cold.
+Beneath it, we put a thick Therm-a-rest mattress.
 I certainly have lighter backpacking mattresses, but none cushier.
-Rich was wiling to carry the extra weight in my BIG old Mountainsmith backpack for her comfort.
+Rich was willing to carry the extra weight in one of our MONSTER backpacks for her comfort.

 For the bathroom issue, we made her a hygiene kit with toilet paper, baby wipes, hand sanitizer and a plastic trowel.
 That, plus Marilyn’s assurances that she’d been nervous at first, too, and now found it “no big deal” helped Suzanne mentally leap that hurdle.